swagger-api/swagger-codegen/samples/client/petstore/typescript-angular-v2/npm/README.md

 ### Building

-To build an compile the typescript sources to javascript use:
+To install the required dependencies and to build the typescript sources run:
 ```
 npm install
-npm run build
 ```

 ### publishing

-First build the package than run ```npm publish```
+First build the package than run ```npm publish dist``` (don`t forget to specify the `dist` folder!)

 ### consuming

-navigate to the folder of your consuming project and run one of next commando's.
+navigate to the folder of your consuming project and run one of next commands.

 _published:_